Thursday, 18th January 2018

 She wasn’t a ghost anymore.

-Oscar tilted his head slightly, studying the way her lashes rested against her skin, the soft curve of her mouth, the gentle rise and fall of her breath.
+Oscar tilted his head slightly, studying the way her lashes rested against her skin, the soft curve of her mouth.
 That's when he noticed it.
-A tiny mole just beneath the left side of her lower lip, a small imperfection that somehow only enhanced her allure.
+A tiny mole just beneath the left side of her lower lip; a small imperfection that somehow only enhanced the allure.
 Subtle.
 Almost hidden.

 But now that he’d seen it, it was all he could look at.